Theodor Andrei: Theatre

 In 2023, he played the leading role of Wolfgang Amadeus Mozart in Amadeus (play) by Peter Shaffer.
 The production won the Best Play award at the Constanța International Independent Theater Festival, known as "Seathre Fest".'

 During the same year, Andrei portrayed Luca in O Floare de Zăpadă (A Snow Flower), a play based on Dumitru Solomon’s original story Zăpezile de Altădată (The Snows of Yesteryear).
 The production won First Place at the Ștefan Mihăilescu-Brăila National Comedy Competition, where Andrei received the Ștefan Mihăilescu-Brăila Trophy for Best Actor in a Leading Role.
 Additionally, the play earned Third Place at the Olimpiada Națională de Artă Actorului (National Theatre Olympiad for Students) held in Brăila, Romania.

 In 2024 Andrei played Yvan in Artă (Art-play), a play by Yasmina Reza, directed by Clara Ciușcǎ and won the Special Jury Prize for Best Actor in a Leading Role at the Grigore Vasiliu Birlic International Youth Theater Festival (FITT „Birlic”).

-Since May 2024, Andrei Andrei has been performing as Mary Sunshine in Chicago („Vodevil muzical”, Chicago-Musical) by John Kander and Fred Ebb, directed by George Costin at the Bucharest Metropolitan Circus.
+Since April 2024, Theodor Andrei has been performing as Mary Sunshine in Chicago („Vodevil muzical”, Chicago-Musical) by John Kander and Fred Ebb, directed by George Costin at the Bucharest Metropolitan Circus.

-In March 2025, Andrei began portraying Mercutio in Romeo and Juliet (pop-rock-musical) by Gérard Presgurvic based on William Shakespeare's play, directed by Miklos Gabor Kereny (KERO®) at the Operetta and Musical Theater "Ion Dacian", Bucharest.
+In March 2025, Andrei began portraying Mercutio in Roméo et Juliette (musical) by Gérard Presgurvic based on William Shakespeare's play, directed by Miklos Gabor Kereny (KERO®) at the Operetta and Musical Theater "Ion Dacian", Bucharest.

 On 4 April 2025, Andrei began playing Tom in Invizibilii (The Invisibles), a musical based on the children’s book of the same name by Ioana Pârvulescu, with music by Cornel Ilie (Vunk), staged at Sala Gloria, Bucharest.